dsavransky/grading/README.md

 # grading
 Routines for semi-automated grading of MATLAB coding assignments and interaction with Canvas and Qualtrics.

-By Dmitry Savransky with contributions by Guy Hoffman.
+By Dmitry Savransky with contributions by Guy Hoffman and Brian Kirby.
+Thanks also to Hadas Ritz for extensive testing and QA.

 Please note: the Canvas routines have the potential to bork your gradebook and (unlikely but possibly) whole course site. **Use at your own risk**.